Abhitech8code/QR-Generator-/README.md

 npm start # Or `yarn start`

-Open your browser and navigate to http://localhost:3000 (or the port indicated by your development server).
+Open your browser and navigate to qrgenratorpro.netlify.app (or the port indicated by your development server).

 🛠️ Technologies Used
 This project leverages modern web technologies to deliver a robust and responsive experience: